funkybeppe/winter-moments/README.md

 * Username and Profile Picture
+ * Users can click on the author's name to view their profile page.

 ![Screenshot 2023-02-26 at 15 12 08](https://user-images.githubusercontent.com/105980082/221429330-09cef8e6-c21e-475d-b15a-d27e35048f28.png)

 * Likes and Comments
+ * Users can leave likes by clicking on the heart icon, the icon will change color to red if liked.

 ![Screenshot 2023-02-26 at 15 11 51](https://user-images.githubusercontent.com/105980082/221429355-29fcfc56-c39e-4e91-b8cc-6945954a3e9c.png)

 * Comments

+ * Users can leave comments under the post by clicking the "Add Comment" link, redirecting to the Add Comment page.
+ * Comments are displayed in this way:
+   * The commenter's username, the actual comment, comment date.

 ![Screenshot 2023-02-26 at 15 09 44](https://user-images.githubusercontent.com/105980082/221428777-7f5d6747-8e10-4866-a45d-bb85b5412c65.png)